rhansen2/dyndao/README.md

 pattern, Martin Fowler's Data Mapper pattern, and the author's experience with Perl's database packages (DBI, Class::DBI, DBIx::Class, etc.)

-Currently, basic support for SQLite, MySQL, and Oracle are included.
+Currently, basic support for the following databases is included:
+* SQLite
+* MySQL
+* Microsoft SQL Server
+* Oracle

 If you intend on working with MySQL, please be sure to check out (as in, `git checkout`) the 'columntype' branch for github.com/go-sql-driver/mysql.
 Support for additional database drivers is planned.
+If you encounter problems using dyndao with any of the currently supported databases, please feel free to file a detailed issue.

 dyndao started out due to the fact that Go lacks a 'very dynamic' ORM, and the author had some requirements for dynamic schemas and a vision for